material-components/material-components-web/packages/mdc-icon-button/README.md

 --- | ---
 `data-toggle-<TOGGLE STATE>-label` | The value to apply to the element's "aria-label" attribute.
 `data-toggle-<TOGGLE STATE>-content` | The text content to set on the element.
 Note that if an inner icon is used, the text content will be set on that element instead.
-`data-toggle-<TOGGLE STATE>-class` | A css class to apply to the icon element.
+`data-toggle-<TOGGLE STATE>-class` | A CSS class to apply to the icon element.
 The same rules regarding inner icon elements described for `content` apply here as well.

 ### Icons

 The icon button can be used with a standard icon library or an `svg`.
 The icon button toggle should only be used with an standard icon library.
-We recommend you use [Material Icons](https://material.io/icons/) from Google Fonts.
+We recommend you use [Material Icons](https://material.io/tools/icons) from Google Fonts.

 ### Disabled